kevinhenryburke/scalegitbook/getting-started/AbstractedMethod.md

-# Quick Start
+### Quick Start - Anatomy of an Abstracted Method

-{% hint style="info" %}
-**The Simplest Case:** Abstracting a method call
-{% endhint %}
+Let's start by creating a simple abstracted method call, a trivial example that will in

 ### 1. Firstly define the types of Input and Output

+Every method needs input parameters and to return a value of a pre-defined type.

 In our example let's keep it very simple and choose *String* for both input and output so there is no work required in this case as these types already exist.

+{% hint style="info" %}
 Generally input and output definitions might be Apex literals, classes, intefaces or SObjects.
 We discuss the pros and cons at (ADDLINK(Parameter Choices)).
 Also if the method you wish to abstract has more than one input parameter we suggest creating a class with each parameter as a named member variable and passing an instance of this class to the method as the single input parameter.
 This is clearer and more maintainable.
+{% endhint %}

 ### 2. Create a class with a method to implement the functionality.

+We next define a class and implement our abstracted method within it.

-This class, and indeed any of our Apex method implementations of abstracted methods, needs to implement an interface *IService_Implementation* which has a single method *dispatch*
+This class, and indeed any of our Apex method implementations of abstracted methods, will need to implement an interface *IService_Implementation* which has a single method *dispatch* and this will be our abstracted method

 ```
 public inherited sharing class ExampleAbstractedMethod implements IService_Implementation {